forestgeo/Climate/Climate_Data/CRU/README.md

 ### CRU version:

-The latest version for tmp, dtr, pre and vap is [**v.4.06**](https://github.com/forestgeo/Climate/tree/master/Climate_Data/CRU/CRU_v4_06) (released 26 May 2022, covers the period 1901-2021).
+The latest version for tmp, dtr, pre, vap and pet is [**v.4.06**](https://github.com/forestgeo/Climate/tree/master/Climate_Data/CRU/CRU_v4_06) (released 26 May 2022, covers the period 1901-2021).
 We recommend that anyone interested in using these data check the [CRU website](https://crudata.uea.ac.uk/cru/data/hrg/) to see if there is a more recent version.
-This version only has tmp, dtr, pre and vap  because it is generated with [this script](https://github.com/forestgeo/Climate/tree/master/Climate_Data/CRU/scripts/downloading_CRU_scripts/download_and_extract_from_KML_files_for_tmp_pre_dtr_vap.R), which extracts the data from a KML file downloaded [here](https://crudata.uea.ac.uk/cru/data/hrg/cru_ts_4.06/ge/)
+This version only has tmp, dtr, pre, vap and pet because it is generated with [this script](https://github.com/forestgeo/Climate/tree/master/Climate_Data/CRU/scripts/downloading_CRU_scripts/download_and_extract_from_KML_files_for_tmp_pre_dtr_vap.R), which extracts the data from a KML file downloaded [here](https://crudata.uea.ac.uk/cru/data/hrg/cru_ts_4.06/ge/) for tmp, dtr, pre, vap and downloads the PET NETCDF file for pet [here](https://crudata.uea.ac.uk/cru/data/hrg/cru_ts_4.06/cruts.2205201912.v4.06/pet/)

 The latest version for all variables is [**v.4.04**](https://github.com/forestgeo/Climate/tree/master/Climate_Data/CRU/CRU_v4_04) (released 24 April 2020, covers the period 1901-2019).
 We recommend that anyone interested in using these data check the [CRU website](https://crudata.uea.ac.uk/cru/data/hrg/) to see if there is a more recent version.